Here, I give you the Koek recipe. But first the back story…

 It was quickly explained to me through their giggling, that you are suppose to put butter and Hagelslag on it before you eat it.

-Hagelslag does not sound like something I’ll be using, I thought.
 Of course naturally, Hagelslag means Chocolate Hail…I’m not sure why we couldn’t have said that in the first place.
 And chocolate hail means chocolate sprinkles made of real chocolate.
-But if I were you, I would NEVER, ever refer to chocolate hail as chocolate sprinkles in the presence of a truly Dutch person.
-It could get ugly.
+(Never refer to chocolate hail as chocolate sprinkles.
+Just trust me.)

-You probably think that since Koek tastes so simple, then it must also be simple to make.
+Now you might think that since Koek tastes so simple, then it must also be simple to make.

 Ah ha ha.

 I happened to be visiting her one day while she was making Koek.
 I noticed that she was gently mixing one egg on TOP of the bowl of flour and sugar mixture.
-I repeat: She cracked the egg onto the flour.
-And MIXED it carefully on TOP of the flour.

 In case you were wondering, Koek is the short version of the word.
-This kind of “Koek”, or cake is Bruine (brown) Koek.
+This kind of “Koek”, (or cake) is Bruine (brown) Koek.
 It’s really more of a cookie or a bar than a koek.

 Okay, do not do the butter step before you have mixed the flour and sugar mixture.
 It will mess it up.
 Because if the butter sits after it is completely melted, it will make your Koek dry.
-Just trust me.

-You should have preheated the oven, greased your 9×13 baking dish, and have the flour ready.
-Now, start melting the butter (I use the microwave), at the same time that you start melting the butter, start that mixing the egg very gently with a wooden spoon on TOP of the flour, incorporating only a small amount of flour with it while you mix.
+You should have preheated the oven, greased your 9×13 baking dish, and have the flour mixture ready.
+Now, start melting the butter (I use the microwave), at the same time that you start melting the butter, start mixing the egg very gently with a wooden spoon on TOP of the flour, incorporating only a small amount of flour with it while you mix.
 Then add the 1/4 cup of water to the egg you just mixed up, still on TOP of the flour mixture.
 The butter should be added to the egg/water mixture very quickly after it’s melted, (stir the butter before adding to make sure it hasn’t separated) slowly incorporating all the flour.
 Still use the wooden spoon.
 Dump it into the greased baking dish, and flatten it out evenly with the palm of your hand.
 That is the way it was shown to me and you can probably understand why I continue to do it this way…

 Koek

-3 cups Flour
+3 cups Flour (don’t sift it)

 1 cup white sugar